-- 1. PURPOSE: The College of Nursing Attendance Policy outlines all requirements related to attendance for students within the College of Nursing. - 2.
-APPLICABILITY: This policy applies to all RU College of Nursing students. - 3.
-DEFINITIONS:

-Excused absence: Time missed from a class, lab, and/or clinical experience that has been approved in advance or meets the criteria of an extenuating circumstance as deemed by the supervising faculty.
+- 1. PURPOSE: The School of Nursing Attendance Policy outlines all requirements related to attendance for students within the School of Nursing. - 2.
+APPLICABILITY: This policy applies to all RU School of Nursing students. - 3.
+DEFINITIONS: - Excused absence: Time missed from a class, lab and/or clinical experience that has been approved in advance or meets the criteria of an extenuating circumstance as deemed by the supervising faculty.

-Unexcused absence: Time missed from a class, lab and/ or clinical experience without prior approval or for a reason that does not meet the criteria of an extenuating circumstance as determined by the supervising faculty.

-- 4. POLICY: In addition to the class attendance requirements outlined in the Radford University Course Catalog: - a.
+Unexcused absence: Time missed from a class, lab and/or clinical experience without prior approval or for a reason. - Unexcused absence: Time missed from a class, lab and/ or clinical experience without prior approval or for a reason that does not meet the criteria of an extenuating circumstance as determined by the supervising faculty. - 4.
+POLICY: In addition to the class attendance requirements outlined in the Radford University Course Catalog: - a.
 Students are expected to participate in all scheduled learning opportunities, including class, experiences assigned outside of class, clinical facilities, community locations, simulation labs, and skills labs. - b.
-Students are expected to be consistently on time, prepared for lectures/lab/clinicals/simulation labs, and must stay until the end of the scheduled class or clinical time period. - c.
-At all times, College of Nursing faculty have the right to determine the consequences of a student's tardiness and/or absence. - d.
-Consequences will be determined on a case-by-case basis based on applicable College of Nursing and Radford University policies. - e.
-The faculty member will inform students of specific course attendance expectations and schedules in the course syllabus, as well as the impact attendance will have on grading practices. - f.
+Students are expected to be consistently on time, prepared for lectures/lab/clinicals, and must stay until the end of the scheduled class orclinical time period. - c.
+At all times, School of Nursing faculty have the right to determine the consequences of a student's tardiness and/ or absence. - d.
+Consequences will be determined on a case-by-case basis based on applicable School of Nursing and Radford University policies. - e.
+The faculty member will inform students of specific course attendance expectations and schedules in the course syllabus, as well as the impact attendance will have on grading practices.

+- f.
 It is the student's responsibility to make up work missed during absences or late arrivals. - g.
 If possible, any absence must be approved in advance by the course faculty. - h.
-An excused absence will be granted by the faculty only when written documentation is provided by the student within a time period specified by the faculty upon notification of the absence. - i.
-Children, family, and friends, or animals are not permitted to attend or visit classes, lab, or clinical.

-- j.
-Family members or friends are not permitted to visit students in clinical areas, even if the family member or friend is an employee of that agency. - k.
-The CON does not permit animals to be in the parking areas of clinical sites when the student is in clinical. - l.
-The CON does not permit visits from others when students are at clinical sites. - m.
+An excused absence will be granted by the faculty only when written documentation is provided by the student within a time period specified by the faculty upon notification of theabsence. - i.
+Children, family, and friends are not permitted to attend or visit classes, lab or clinical. - j.
+Family members or friends are not permitted to visit students in clinical areas even if the family member or friend is an employee of that agency. - k.
+Does not permit visitors, children, or animals to attend classes, lab or clinical. - I. Does not permit animals to be in the parking areas of clinical sites when the student is in clinical. - m.
+Does not permit visits from others when students are at clinical sites. - n.
 Weapons of any kind are prohibited from all campus locations, clinical sites, campus grounds and parking structures and clinical sites, even if a student has a concealed carry permit.